 Dialogue full anime with unique art style and story telling.

-Bakemonogatari focuses more on ecchi/action genre while Yojouhan is more drama/romance but both have similar comedy.
+Bakemonogatari focuses more on ecchi/action genre while Yojouhan is more fantasy/romance but both have similar comedy and focuses on characters more than story itself.

 If you would ask me which one has more dialogue then I've to say that in Yojouhan , They never stop talking.
 And fast paced dialogues are more extreme than in Bakemonogatari.